 - If you are an approved member of the Arboricultural Association Accreditation Schemes, your supplied directory information will be made available to the general public via our website directories, you have control over the information shown;

-- A list of qualified (Technician grade and higher) members is printed each year in our Winter Arb Magazine.
+- A list of new and recently upgraded qualified (Technician grade and higher) members is printed in each issue of the magazine.
 The member’s name and shipping county is shown, along with their country of abode for members outside of the UK, a member may choose to opt out from this listing;

 - Approved Contractor directory and assessment data is shared with SSiP and UKTC, and at your request, may be shared with Trustmark and Yellow Pages to promote the member’s accreditation.